istio/istio.io/content/en/blog/2019/introducing-istioctl-analyze/index.md

 In practice, here are some of the scenarios that it goes after:

 - *"There is some problem with my cluster, but I have no idea where to start"*
-- *"Things are generally working, but I'm wondering is there is anything I could improve"*
+- *"Things are generally working, but I'm wondering if there is anything I could improve"*

 In that sense, it is very different from some of the more advanced diagnostic tools, which go after scenarios along the lines of (taking `istioctl proxy-config` as an example):